memfault/interrupt/_drafts/heartbeats.md

 The real issue comes into play when we want to compute a particular metric across all hours of a particular firmware version or group of devices.
-If every hour's metric is based upon the previous hours data, for every single device, what happens if we miss a subset of heartbeats from a device?
+If every hour's metric is based upon the previous hour's data, for every single device, what happens if we miss a subset of heartbeats from a device?

 Do we extrapolate the data across the missing points?
 Do throw out the remainder